 I needed ffmpeg which I setup using brew

 And for actual conversion, here is how I did it

 $ffmpeg -r 10\ -i img_%d.jpg\ -vf "scale=trunc(iw/2)*2:trunc(ih/2)*2"\ -pix_fmt yuv420p\ video_10fps.mp4

 Notes & Pitfalls::

-- Blank video - Some older version of video players require some additional encoding information.
-This is done using
+Blank video - Some older version of video players require some additional encoding information.
+This is achieved using